pavanpajjuri/Text-to-Image-GAN-from-scratch/README.md

   Implements the `Text2ImageDataset` class, a PyTorch `Dataset` that loads the HDF5 file and provides the necessary data (images, text embeddings, and captions) for training.

 - **`eval.py`**
-  Provides an evaluation script that loads the trained generator model, obtains a text embedding using a pre-trained BERT model (with a projection layer to match dimensions), and generates an image from an input text description.
+  Provides an evaluation script that loads the trained generator model, obtains a text embedding using a pre-trained CLIP model (with a projection layer to match dimensions), and generates an image from an input text description.

 - **`eval_testdata.py`**
   Evaluates the model by loading a precomputed embedding from the HDF5 dataset (using the test split) and generates an image based on that embedding.